 John Spence : Represented Artist

-Random Audio Sample: Chasing the last cadence : viola with piano by John Spence, from the CD Selected Works by AMC Represented Artists, vol. 37.
+Random Audio Sample: Invocation to dance : for solo violin by John Spence, from the CD Selected Works by AMC Represented Artists, vol. 67.

 Photo: Lucy Crighton